Messy Riffs, Catchy Melodies with Indie Punk Band Brixton Alley

 Formed in 2016, the band comprises brothers Alex Wells on drums and Ben Wells on bass and vocals, with best mate and guitarist Jonny Magro on lead vocals.

-In 2019, largely on a whim, this very English band relocated lock, stock, and barrel to Melbourne, Australia.
-Three years later, the boy have just released new single 'Happy Isn't Possible' and have performed their hundredth gig in Oz.
+In 2019, largely on a whim, this very English band relocated lock, stock and barrel to Melbourne, Australia.
+Three years later, the boys have just released new single 'Happy Isn't Possible' and have performed their hundredth gig Down Under.

 There’s more to Brixton Alley than meets the eye.
 The boys work hard to cultivate a playful, chaotic persona, but it’s clear that nothing has been left to chance.